dave1010/emf-planner/README.md

 # EMP: ElectroMagnetic Field Planner

-A web app to help you plan your time at Electromagnetic Field, showing the schedule on a 2D timetable.
+A web app to help you plan your time at Electromagnetic Field (EMF Camp), showing the schedule on a 2D timetable.

 ## Open the planner at [emp.dave.engineer](https://emp.dave.engineer)

-The app is unofficial but takes the [official schedule](https://www.emfcamp.org/schedule/2024) [API](https://developer.emfcamp.org/schedule/).
+The app is unofficial but takes the [official EMF Camp 2024 schedule](https://www.emfcamp.org/schedule/2024) [API](https://developer.emfcamp.org/schedule/).

 You can also load in your favourites from the official site.
 This is manual but only takes a few seconds.